-Consultations with representatives of the Jewish Agency have been pursued during the month of February, particularly in connection with economic and financial problems.
+Consultations with representatives of the Jewish Agency have been continued, particularly in connection with economic and financial problems.

-D. Questions connected with the discharge of the future administrative responsibilities of the Commission in Palestine.
+- D. Questions Connected with the Discharge of the Future Administrative Responsibilities of the Commission in Palestine - The Commission had indicated in its First Monthly Report

-1. The Commission had indicated in its First Monthly Report (Section 10) that, while it had received answers to the questions put to the Mandatory Power as regards immigration, it was expecting replies to a number of questions relating to the security problem and to the discharge of the Commission's future administrative responsibilities in Palestine.
+(Section 10) that, while it had received answers to the questions put to the Mandatory Power as regards immigration, it was expecting replies to a number of questions relating to the security problem and to the discharge of the Commission's future administrative responsibilities in Palestine.
 Those replies were received on 30 January and subsequently the answers to questions concerning security have been summarized in the First Special Report to the Security Council.

-2. The following questions put by the Commission and the answers given by the Mandatory Power indicate the extent to which the Commission will be able or ale to discharge its administrative responsibilities a) Question
+2. The following questions put by the Commission and the answers given by the Mandatory Power indicate the extent to which the Commission will be able or unable to discharge its administrative responsibilities.

+a) Question

-Having regard to the statement of Sir Alexander Cadogan at its sixth meeting\ on 14 January, to the effect that the United Kingdom Government will relinquish its responsibility for the government of Palestine"... as a whole.
-They cannot agree to relinquish it piecemeal", what interpretation does the United Kingdom Government place upon and what are its plans with regard to paragraph 2, Section B of Part I of the General Assembly's resolution, which reads as follows:-
+"Having regard to the statement of Sir Alexander Cadogan at its sixth meeting on 14 January, to the effect that the United Kingdom Government will relinquish its responsibility for the government of Palestine '...as a whole.
+They cannot agree to relinquish it piecemeal', what interpretation does the United Kingdom Government place upon and what are its plans with regard to paragraph 2, Section B of Part I of the General Assembly's resolution, which reads as follows:

-"The administration of Palestine shall, as the Mandatory Power withdraws its armed forces, be progressively turned over to the Commission, which all act in conformity with the recommendations of the General Assembly, under the guidance of the Security Council.
+"The administration of Palestine shall, as the Mandatory Power withdraws its armed forces, be progressively turned over to the Commission, which shall act in conformity with the recommendations of the General Assembly, under the guidance of the Security Council.
 The Mandatory Power shall to the fullest possible extent co-ordinate its plans for withdrawal with the plans of the Commission to take over and administer areas which have been evacuated.

-"In the discharge of this administrative responsibility the Commission shall have the authority to issue necessary regulations and take other measures as required.
-"The Mandatory Power shall not take any action to prevent, obstruct or delay the implementation by the Commission of the measures recommended by the General Assembly."
+"'In the discharge of this administrative responsibility the Commission shall have authority to issue necessary regulations and take other measures as required.

+"The Mandatory Power shall not take any action to prevent,

+obstruct or delay the implementation by the Commission of the measures recommended by the General Assembly.

-His Majesty's Government in the United Kingdom assume that paragraph 2 of Section 8 of Part I of the Plan of Petition with Economic Union applies only after the termination of the Mandate.
-With effect from the date of the termination of the Mandate therefore, the whole of Palestine will be at the disposal of the Commission subject to overriding control by the General Officer Commanding in those areas in which he is in military occupation, which will be progressively reduced.
-The Commission will be informed in advance of the reductions contemplated. b) Question
+"His Majesty's Government in the United Kingdom assume that paragraph 2 of Section B of Part I of the Plan of Partition with Economic Union applies only after the termination of the Mandate.
+With effect from the date of the termination of the Mandate, therefore, the whole of Palestine will be at the disposal of the Commission subject to overriding control by the General Officer Commanding in those areas in which he is in military occupation, which will be progressively reduced.
+The Commission will be informed in advance of the reductions contemplated."

+b) Question